 3. The Committee has also taken specific action within the framework of the Global Compact process and the United Nations Network on Migration.
 It is a member of the Inter-Agency Working Group to End Child Immigration Detention, and a part of the expert working group for addressing women’s human rights in the Global Compact for Safe, Orderly and Regular Migration, which is led by the United Nations Entity for Gender Equality and the Empowerment of Women (UN-Women).
 The Committee has consistently made recommendations in its concluding observations to States parties on issues affecting the rights of migrant workers and members of their families who are deprived of their liberty.

-4. In the context of international migration, immigration control measures implemented by some States, such as automatic and mandatory detention, punishment during detention, detention of children, pregnant women and other individuals in vulnerable situations, separation of families in the context of detention, barriers to access to legal remedies and international protection, and inhumane and overcrowded conditions in detention centres have a severe impact on the rights of migrant workers and their families.
+4. In the context of international migration, immigration control measures implemented by some States, such as automatic and mandatory detention, punishment during detention, detention of children with their families or on their own, including with unrelated adults, pregnant women and other individuals in vulnerable situations, separation of families in the context of detention, prolonged or indefinite detention, barriers to access to legal remedies and international protection, and inhumane and overcrowded conditions in detention centres have a severe impact on the rights of migrant workers and their families.
 Hence, the Committee notes with concern the information before it that in up to 45 per cent of cases, immigration detention is based on criminal law, even though States parties to the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families have an obligation not to criminalize migration.

 5. The Committee notes that the criminalization of migration has involved the manipulation of criminal law in a way that fits with political strategies to respond to and manage migratory flows.
 Nevertheless, immigration detention is not a recent phenomenon; since the 1990s, there has been a significant increase in its use.
 It has shifted from being a means of facilitating analysis of specific cases relating to situations of irregular migration to becoming a mechanism for the mass arbitrary imprisonment of migrants and their families.